 Unfortunately, right from the start, the cheap-and-cheerful BBC Choice and BBC Knowledge both scored pitifully low ratings.
 So BBC Knowledge was soon sent upmarket to become a serious documentary channel, while 26 year-old Stuart Murphy was drafted in from UK Play to try and sort Choice out.
 Under his direction, the channel changed its focus dramatically, and would now target 25-34 year olds with a line-up of quirky original programmes alongside 'catch-up' repeats from its bigger brothers.

-Then in August 2000, plans were announced to transform Choice and Knowledge into more substantial channels, to be named BBC3 and BBC4 respectively, but styled 'BBC Three' and 'BBC Four' in line with its bigger brothers which had been styled as 'BBC One' and 'BBC Two' since October 1997.
+With BBC Choice and BBC Knowledge still failing to make much impact, in August 2000 the BBC announced ambitious plans to transform them into more substantial channels.
+These would be named BBC3 and BBC4 respectively, but styled 'BBC Three' and 'BBC Four' in line with its bigger brothers which had been styled as 'BBC One' and 'BBC Two' since October 1997.

 The arts-based BBC4 had little trouble getting government permission, and went on air in March 2002, but it took a great deal more kerfuffle to get the youth-orientated BBC3 approved, with the original plans being turned down due to them being insufficiently distinctive.
-A revised set of proposals were eventually approved, and on 8th February 2003 BBC Choice finally transformed into BBC3, much bigger budgeted than its predecessor but sadly, as it turned out, somewhat blander.
+A revised set of proposals were eventually given the go ahead, and on 8th February 2003 BBC Choice finally transformed into BBC3, much bigger budgeted than its predecessor but sadly, as it turned out, somewhat blander.

 Using the daytime hours of each channel would be two new children's channels - CBeebies for pre-school children, and CBBC for their older siblings, which launched together in February 2002.
 Although children's programmes continued to air on the traditional channels, the two channels became the sole homes for BBC children's output at the start of 2013, following the completion of digital switchover.